jsphwllng/go-experiments/README.md

 	}
 ```

-* go appends arrays by making new arrays for example
+* go appends arrays by making new arrays for example:

 ```go
 a := make([]string, 2)